 Here’s how to fix it (plus a few more tips & goodies):

-- Fill the water tank half way with household vinegar.
+- Fill the tank half way with household vinegar.
 Top up with water.

 - Turn to the hottest setting and allow the vinegar/water mix to heat.
 Let it sit for a couple minutes to get things good and hot.

-- Take a clean towel and press it with high heat–steam on, steaming as you press.
+- Take a clean towel and press it with high heat–steam on, steaming as you go.
 The hot vinegar will work through the mineral buildup.
-Press until all the water in the reservoir is gone.
+Continue until all liquid in the reservoir is gone.

-- Fill the tank with water and allow to heat again, this time press the towel to test the cleaning job.
-If things are good as new, you’re done and dump the water (this will rinse out the vinegar as well).
-If not, dump the water and repeat the hot vinegar process above.
+- Fill the tank with water and allow to heat again, this time go over the towel to test the cleaning job.
+If things are good as new, you’re done and dump the rest (this will rinse out the vinegar as well).
+If not, dump and repeat the hot vinegar process above.

-- Each time you’re done pressing, wipe the warm plate with a damp cloth first soaked in water and vinegar (about a 70/30 mix is fine).
+- Each time you’re done, wipe the warm plate with a damp cloth first soaked in water and vinegar (about a 70/30 mix is fine).
 This will prevent buildup from happening on the plate (from starch, etc.).
-One trick is to have a spray bottle with a mix of vinegar and water with your supplies.
-Just spray this heavily on a clean cloth and press it to give the plate a good cleaning.
+One trick is to have a spray bottle with this mix handy with your supplies.
+Just spray this heavily on a clean cloth and apply it to give the plate a good cleaning.

-- If you have hard water, use distilled water.
+- Use distilled water.
 This will help prevent it from getting plugged up so often.

-- Before it gets to the crusty point, occasionally fill it with vinegar and water then steam press a clean towel.
+- Before it gets to the crusty point, occasionally fill it with vinegar mix then steam a clean towel.
 Will prevent heavy clogging from occurring.

 Removing Melted Plastic: